Mavericks vs. Pelicans Prediction & Picks - November 12

 - Computer Predicted Total: 230.6

-- The Mavericks have put together a 5-4-0 ATS record this season compared to the 4-5-0 mark from the Pelicans.
+- The Mavericks have covered the spread more often than the Pelicans this season, tallying an ATS record of 5-4-0, compared to the 4-5-0 record of the Pels.

-- New Orleans and its opponents have gone over the point total 44.4% of the time this season (four out of nine).
-That's less often than Dallas and its opponents have (seven out of nine).
+- When the spread is set as 2.5 or more this season, Dallas (2-3) covers a higher percentage of those games when it is the favorite (40%) than New Orleans (1-3) does as the underdog (25%).

-- As a moneyline favorite this season, the Mavericks are 6-1, a better record than the Pelicans have posted (2-3) as moneyline underdogs.
+- As a moneyline underdog this year, the Pelicans are 2-3, while the Mavericks are 6-1 as moneyline favorites.

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.